hdharshana/Azure-DP-300-Preparation-Blog/docs/Introduction to Azure Database Administration/2022-07-03-Azure SQL Purchasing Options.markdown

 ## Compute Tiers

-   * Provisioned Compute - Suitable for regular usage patterns with steady compute utilization over time.
+   * Provisioned Compute - Suitable for regular usage patterns with predictable compute utilization over time.
 Provides a fixed amount of resources over time to ensure optimal performance.

    * Serverless Compute - Suitable for intermittent, unpredictable usage patterns.
 Provides automatic compute scaling and is billed only for the amount of compute